jsim2010/partite/CONTRACT.md

 ```

 Any agent can report a report, which initializes a report with the following values:
-        - id: an identifier unique from the RID's of all reports
-        - reporter: the AID of the agent who reported the report
         - problem: blank
         - challenges: empty
 The reporter can perform the following actions on the report: